-A smartphone in your pocket all the time makes it easy to record impressive videos.
+A smartphone in your pocket all the time makes it easy to record impressive videos or simply record your screen.
 Historically, editing those videos on your Android phone hasn’t been as easy, but that’s not the case anymore.
 We’ll show you how.

 Like many things in the Android world, you have many options for editing videos.
 For the majority of people, the best option is the one already installed on your device.
 Google Photos is a popular app that has video editing capabilities, as does Samsung’s stock Gallery app.
 We’ll cover both.